How Can You Stop the Insurance Company From Constantly Trying to Talk to You After An Accident?

 And like everything else in life, it's important to get your case off to a good start - by doing the right thing, and not making mistakes that the insurance company will use against you (that is their job, after all - and they are good at it).

 Don't be one of those people.

-Not until you know a lot more about the process, what they are after, how they will use the personal information you give them, why they will send you a form allowing them to get all of your medical information from birth (really!).
+You shouldn't speak to the adjuster until you know a lot more about the process, what they are after, how they will use the personal information you give them, why they will send you a form allowing them to get all of your medical information from birth (really).

 There are a couple of good ways to learn more about accidents in DC, Maryland and Virginia, car insurance companies and the process of what to do after you've been hurt in an accident.